Hundreds of Flying Taxis to Be Made in Ohio, Home of the Wright Brothers and Astronaut Legends - The National Herald

 “This marries that heritage and legacy of innovation in aviation with our nuts and bolts of manufacturing,” Nauseef said.
 “It really marries those two together, and that’s never been married together before — not in this town.
 For a community the size of Dayton and Springfield, (whose people) take great pride, (and) have had rough, rough decades, it’s a wonderful project.”

 Bevirt said operations and hiring will begin immediately from existing buildings near the development site, contingent upon clearing the standard legal and regulatory hurdles.
-The site is large enough to eventually accommodate 2 million square feet (610,000 square meters) of manufacturing space.
+The site is large enough to eventually accommodate 2 square feet (18.58 hectars) of manufacturing space.

 Construction on the manufacturing facility is expected to begin in 2024, with production to begin in 2025.

-Note: Earlier versions of this article were corrected to reflect that the description of incentives and company investment is additive, with up to $325 million in incentives as part of the $500 million total, and to indicate that the name of the airline is Delta Air Lines, not Delta Airlines.